If you’re looking for an honest review of the CAMO hidden fastener system, we will discuss our experience using CAMO for our own deck build.

-We chose CAMO because we wanted a hidden fastener look for our new deck.
-CAMO was the only hidden fastener system at the time marketed for pressure treated deck boards.
+We chose CAMO because we wanted a hidden fastener to look for our new deck.
+CAMO was the only hidden fastener system that was marketed for pressure treated deck boards.

-We’ll discuss how the CAMO system works, how our installation went and how the deck is holding up several years afterwards.
+We’ll discuss how the CAMO system works, how our installation went, and how the deck is holding up several years afterward.

 CAMO Hidden Fastener System

-You can find the CAMO system at your local Lowe’s stores which is where I first noticed it when I was looking at building a deck for our backyard.
-After noticing it in the store, I did some online research and was impressed with how easy the system was to install hidden deck fasteners.
+I first noticed the Camo system when I was looking at building a deck for our backyard.
+I did some online research and was impressed with how easy the system was to install hidden deck fasteners.

-Most other hidden deck fasteners, are very expensive and many times, very time consuming to install.
-CAMO screws are more affordable and their Marksman Pro X1 tool used to install the screws is much faster, since you can screw both sides at the same time.
+Most other hidden deck fasteners are very expensive and often very time-consuming to install.
+CAMO screws are more affordable and their Marksman Pro X1 tool used to install the screws is much faster since you can screw both sides at the same time.

 The Marksman tool clamps onto the deck board for a secure fit, while leaving a 1/16 gap between deck boards.
 This gap is key as pressure treated boards will shrink as they dry, leaving a bigger gap.
 If you were to use a different system, the gap would be too big since most systems leave a 3/16 to 1/4 gap during installation.